dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 In the above code snippet, we register a UDF that will pass each log entry it receives to the method *ValidLogTest.*

-ValidLogTest compares the log entry to a [regular expression](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) (commonly known as a "regex").
-We use regular expressions in our UDFs in log processing to gain meaningful insights and patterns from our log data.

 ### 4. Use Spark SQL

 Next, we'll use Spark SQL to make SQL calls on our data.
 It's common to combine UDFs and Spark SQL so that we can apply a UDF to each